dlang-tour/english/basics/basic-types.md

 For all integers this is `0` and for floating points it is `nan` (*not a number*).

 Integral and floating point types have a `.max` property for the highest value they can represent.
-Integral types also have `.min` property for lowest value they can represent but floating point ones instead have `.min_normal` which is defined to smallest representable normalized value that's not 0.
+Integral types also have a `.min` property for lowest value they can represent whereas floating point types have a `.min_normal` property which is defined to smallest representable normalized value that's not 0.

-Floating point values also have properties `.nan` (NaN-value), `.infinity` (infinity value), `.dig` (number of decimal digits of precisions), `.mant_dig` (number of bits in mantissa) and more.
+Floating point types also have properties `.nan` (NaN-value), `.infinity` (infinity value), `.dig` (number of decimal digits of precisions), `.mant_dig` (number of bits in mantissa) and more.